hooay233/TezuemLang/README.md

 [中文在这里 Chinese](./看我.md)

+> It has nothing to do with Apache Tez.
+I hadn't heard of Tez at all when I was developing it, and I didn't expect a rename.
+I'm too lazy to change it now.
+Let's just call it that and add a "-lang" to it.
+I made the name up randomly.

 Tezlang is a functional programming language written in *pure python*.
 Its syntax is a little bit similar to `lisp` but with square brackets instead of round brackets